ANALYSIS | ANC's GNU - SA's governance not at the mercy of egotistic MK Party

 The nub of MK Party’s release says: “We argue unresolved objections and the veracity of the substance by MK Party and other political parties who represent the will of the people, render this market-based declaration and consequently the sitting and all its activities unconstitutional.”

-On Friday, the party dropped a similar bombshell that reiterates their position.
+On Friday, the party dropped a similar bombshell that reiterated their position.

 “Attending the first seating of Parliament without all our votes and voices being counted would betray our commitment to unity and democratic values where every voice and wish deserves to be heard.”

-Meanwhile, Parliament has cancelled all travel and accommodation arrangements for MK Party members due to be sworn in this week as the party has indicated it will not attend.
-Parliament says the sitting will go ahead this week without MK members unless interdicted by a court.
+Meanwhile, Parliament has cancelled all travel and accommodation arrangements for MK Party members due to be sworn in this week after the party indicated it would not attend.
+Parliament says the sitting will go ahead this week without MK Party members unless interdicted by a court.

 MK Party spokesperson, Nhlamulo Ndlela says their legal heads are cooking with gas.